messier51a/CasterSimulator/README.md

 ## System Requirements

 - Developed and tested under macOS Sonoma 14.1
-- Should be compatible with other macOS versions and Windows that support .NET 8.0.
+- Should be compatible with Windows and other macOS versions that support .NET 8.0.
 - Docker Desktop
 - Visual Studio 2022, Visual Studio Code or JetBrains Rider.
+- Git

 ## Installation Steps

-### Change into the project directory:
+### Clone this repository and change into the project directory:

 ```sh
 cd CasterSimulator